 What NFL team has never played on Thanksgiving?

-This game was played two weeks after Rutgers University defeated Princeton University on November 6 in New Brunswick, New Jersey, in what is considered to be the first-ever football game.
 The Young America-Germantown game also occurred six years after President Abraham Lincoln declared the first fixed national Thanksgiving holiday in 1863.

 At the collegiate level, Princeton University and Yale University played on Thanksgiving from 1876 to 1881.